Communicating Kids Speech & Language specializes in evaluating and treating speech, language and literacy difficulties using evidence-based practices.

 AAC comes in many forms and can include sign language, picture communication symbols (PCS), communication books and high-tech speech generating devices (SGD).
 If you think your child might benefit from AAC please contact us.

-Help your child reach their goals.
 At Communicating Kids we believe that children learn best when they are having fun and our engaging play-based speech, language and literacy therapy sessions reflect that.
-We offer 45 minute and 60 minute sessions in the most natural environment for your family; at home, at your child's school, virtually or in our Alexandria office.
+We offer 45 minute and 60 minute therapy sessions in the most natural environment for your family; in your home, at your child's school, virtually or in our Alexandria office.
+Every session has dedicated time for consultation, questions, and strategies to support your child’s ongoing learning at home built right in.